MakeSchool-Tutorials/Make-School-iOS-Development-Course/P2-Server-Flask/content.md

 	mongod

+Upon successful start you should see the following message:

+	[initandlisten] waiting for connections on port 27017

-If the DB starts up you can move on to the next step!
-Keep `mongod` running in the current terminal tab and open a new tab (CMD + T) in which you'll enter the terminal commands of the following steps.
+Now your database is running and waiting for connections! **Keep `mongod` running in the current terminal tab and open a new tab (CMD + T) in which you'll enter the terminal commands of the following steps.** This will keep the database running which is required for your flask server to work.

 If the command isn't recognized, you need to install MongoDB via homebrew: